jonathanhogg/flitter/docs/language.md

 ## Pragmas

-There are two supported pragmas that may be placed at the top-level of a source
+There are three supported pragmas that may be placed at the top-level of a source file:
-file:

 ```
 %pragma tempo 110
 %pragma quantum 3
+%pragma fps 30
 ```

-These set the initial tempo and/or quantum of the main clock (the defaults are 120 and 4, respectively).
+These respectively set the initial tempo and/or quantum of the main clock (the defaults are 120 and 4, respectively), and the *current* target frame rate of the engine (default is 60 or the value specified with the `--fps` command-line option).

 ## Partial evaluation